CANZUK: Economic comparison

 Using data from 2019, below is a table comparing the CANZUK countries to each other, as well as their combined size as a percentage of the world.

-Territories and dependencies
+Dependencies and overseas territories

 Canada

-There are three territories in Canada.
+Canada has no external territories, but maintains three internal territories alongside the provinces of the Canadian mainland.
 Unlike the provinces, the territories of Canada have no inherent sovereignty and have only those powers delegated to them by the federal government.
 They include all of mainland Canada north of latitude 60° north and west of Hudson Bay and all islands north of the Canadian mainland (from those in James Bay to the Queen Elizabeth Islands).
-The following table lists the territories in order of precedence (each province has precedence over all the territories, regardless of the date each territory was created).

 Australia

 In addition to the six Australian States, Australia also comprises ten territories, whose existence and governmental structure (if any) depend on federal legislation.
 The territories are distinguished for federal administrative purposes between internal territories, i.e. those within the Australian mainland, and external territories, although the differences among all the territories relate to population rather than location.

 Two of the three internal territories—the Australian Capital Territory (ACT), which was established to be a neutral site of the federal capital, and the Northern Territory—function almost as states.
 Each has self-government, through its legislative assembly, but the assembly's legislation can be federally overridden.
 Each has its own judiciary, with appeal to a federal court.
 The third internal territory, the Jervis Bay Territory, is the product of Australia's complex relationship with its capital city; rather than having the same level of autonomy as the other internal territories, it has services provided by the ACT.

 There are also seven external territories, not part of the Australian mainland or of any state.
 Three of them have a small permanent population, two have tiny and transient populations, and two are uninhabited.
 All are directly administered by the federal Department of Infrastructure, Regional Development and Cities (or the Department of the Environment and Energy in the case of the Australian Antarctic Territory).
 Norfolk Island, which is permanently populated, was partially self-governing until 2015.